hantsy/spring-security-auth0-sample/docs/ui.md

 To test the application, we have to add some testing users in Auth0(you can also use *Signup* form to register a user).

 Go to Auth0 management console.

-Click the *Authentication/Databases* in the left pane, we will use the default *Username-Password-Authentication* here, click the options button to open *Settings* page, make sure *Requires Username* is checked, I would like to use a username instead of email to login.
+Expand the *Authentication/Databases* in the left pane, we will use the default *Username-Password-Authentication* here, click the options button to open *Settings* page, make sure *Requires Username* is checked, I would like to use a username instead of email to login.
 Switch to *Password Policy*  tab, make *Password strength* lower, it allows you to create simple passwords for your testing users.
 Switch to the *Applications* tab, make sure your application is activated there.

-Let's  add some users now,  open *User management/Users* in the dashboard.
+Let's  add some users now.
+Open *User management/Users* in the dashboard.
 Click  *Create User* to start adding new users.
-Add the following new users(username/password), and assign permissions to them.
+Add the following new users(username/password/email), and assign permissions to them.

-* user/password - read:posts, write:posts
+* user/password/user@example.com - read:posts, write:posts
-* admin/password- read:posts, write:posts, delete:posts
+* admin/password/admin@example.com - read:posts, write:posts, delete:posts

-In the user details page, under the email, mark the email as verified directly to avoid email verification.
+Go to the user details page of every users, under the email, mark the email as verified directly to avoid email verification.

 Now back to your application,  run the following command to start it.